 Road transit to the destination:

-If you need to stop for any reason during the journey, ensure that the one person remains with the vehicle at all times.
+If you need to stop for any reason during the journey, ensure that one person remains with the vehicle at all times.
 For comfort breaks, agree with the drivers to take turns to maintain the chain of custody.